TurnBasedTacticsGame/CodeName.EventEngine/README.md

   - Recommended migration:
     - Track whether a unit is dodging or not.
 Match on Unit Attacked and check whether the unit is also dodging.
     - In general, track when the event(s) last happened and check that data instead of getting it from the event log.

-### IGameStateTracker.OriginalState removal

-- Access to OriginalState will be removed
-  - Recommended migration:
-    - Save the data somewhere and compare as needed.
-This gives more control over when data is saved.